anishfelixm/linuxjourney/Journeyman/1_Devices.md

 Devices are charachterized using "major device number" and "minor device number".
 The "major device number" represents the device driver that's used \(like 8 which is used for sd block devices\) while the "minor device number" informs the kernel which unique device it is in the driver class \( like 0 which represents 1st device\).

+The most common device names in Linux:
+1. SCSI Devices : Most mass storage devices use the "SCSI" protocol.
+"SCSI" protocol stands for **S**mall **C**omputer **S**ystem **I**nterface.
+It's a protocol used for communication between system and other peripherals like dics, printer, etc. Linux system corresponds SCSI disks with hardrive disks in /dev.
+These disks are prefixed with "sd", which stands for  SCSI disk.
+Common SCSI disk files are "/dev/sda" \(First hard disk\), "/dev/sdb" \(Second hard disk\), "/dev/sda3" \(Third partition on First hard disk \).
+2. Pseudo Devices : These devices aren't physically connected to the system.
+Common pseudo devices are usually "charachter" devices like "/dev/zero" \(accepts and discards all input, produces a continuous stream of NULL bytes\), "/dev/null" \(accepts and discards all input, produces no output\), "/dev/random" \(produces random numbers\).
+3. PATA Devices : In older devices, hardrive devices are prefixed with "hd" like "/dev/hda" \(First hard disk\), "/dev/hdd2" \(Second partition on 4th hard disk\).